I Made a Headache Tracker Starter Kit

 I'm calling it Aura Log, named after the aura associated with migraines like mine.
 Key features include:

-- Vite, web components, and cool charts.
+• Vite, web components, and cool charts.

-- Streamlined logging process through
+• Streamlined logging process through plop.

-. - (almost) Full customization in a single config file.
+• (almost) Full customization in a single config file.

-package with binaries and all the bells and whistles of a mini framework... then I realized I don't want to make a framework.
+The idea to open it up came last weekend after a conversation at work, and I thought I might make it an npm package with binaries and all the bells and whistles of a mini framework... then I realized I don't want to make a framework.
 I settled on this config file-based starter kit because it is simpler, and people could fork it and extend/customize it all they want.

 The process looks something like this:

-- Fork and clone the repo.
+1. Fork and clone the repo.

-starts an interactive CLI to create a new entry (Markdown file) by answering a short prompts.- That file is saved to a folder that Vite reads to parse the front matter which all together make up the global data store.
+4. That file is saved to a folder that Vite reads to parse the front matter which all together make up the global data store.

-goes through the steps of reading, transforming, and rendering anindex.html
+5. npm start goes through the steps of reading, transforming, and rendering an index.html with web components of D3 and Highcharts.

 The components are fairly restrictive, but that's only because they fit exactly my needs only.
 Anyone can feel free to fork and customize as they see fit.